erlend-sh/learndiscourse/_en/sysadmins/miscellaneous/migrating-from-heroku-to-a-hosted-cloud-instance.md

 https://meta.discourse.org/t/advanced-manual-method-of-manually-creating-and-restoring-discourse-backups/18273

 #### Rebuild container
 Discourse relays heavily on caching.
 This means we need to rebuild the container after the DB is restored.
-Outside your cotainer in the root of your vps do:
+Outside your container in the root of your vps do:

     cd /var/discourse
     sudo ./launcher rebuild app